JanisTzou/scrape-flow/README.md

 ## Introduction

 Experimental library for asynchronous web scraping.
 What needs to be scraped is defined as a sequence of steps in a fluent and declarative way.
-The resuling code has a tree-like structure that follows the parsed site's DOM structure and the levels of following links.
+The resuling code has a tree-like structure that follows the parsed site's DOM structure and the levels of followed links.

-The library aims at solving common scraping problems which can become challenging when using generally available low-level libraries like HtmlUnit for asynchronous fault-tolerant scraping:
+The library aims to solve common scraping problems which can become challenging when using generally available low-level libraries like HtmlUnit for asynchronous fault-tolerant scraping:

 - following links
 - pagination